Prithvi-EO-2.0: A Versatile Multi-Temporal Foundation Model for Earth Observation Applications: Methods

 \paragraph{Above Ground Biomass Estimation}

-Above Ground Biomass (AGB) is a crucial climate variable that encompasses all living biomass above the soil, essential for understanding land use changes and carbon inventories.
+Above Ground Biomass (AGB) is a crucial climate variable that encompasses all living biomass above the soil, essential for understanding land cover/use changes and carbon sinks.
 Although direct measurement of AGB is challenging, remote sensing methods and machine learning techniques can be used to estimate it, providing comprehensive spatial and temporal data.
-The BioMassters dataset aimed to explore deep learning approaches for predicting yearly Above Ground Biomass (AGB) in Finnish forests using multi-modal, multi-temporal Sentinel-1 and Sentinel-2 satellite data from 2016 to 20212.
-The dataset comprises 11,462 AGB reference images, each paired with 12 months of corresponding satellite imagery, covering 2,560$\times$2,560-meter forest patches, with AGB measured in metric tonnes per pixel and derived from LiDAR data calibrated with in-situ measurements.
-The winning model from the data challenge is used as the benchmark for comparison with the Prithvi model.
-This model is based on a U-Net architecture with temporal attention encoding \cite{garnotPanopticSegmentationSatellite2021}, using all 12 time steps and all 15 channels from Sentinel-1 and Sentinel-2 imagery as inputs for each yearly AGB prediction.
-The winning model achieved an RMSE of 27.49 on the holdout test set.
+The BioMassters dataset was generated to explore deep learning approaches for predicting yearly AGB in Finnish forests using multimodal, multi-temporal Sentinel-1 and Sentinel-2 satellite data from 2016 to 2022~\cite{nascetti2023biomassters}.
+The dataset comprises 11,462 AGB reference images, each paired with 12 months of corresponding satellite imagery, covering 2,560~$\times$~2,560-meter forest patches, with AGB measured in metric tonnes per pixel and derived from LiDAR data calibrated with in-situ measurements.
+The winning model from the BioMassters data challenge was used as the baseline for comparison with Prithvi-EO-2.0.
+This model is based on a U-Net architecture with temporal attention encoding~\cite{garnotPanopticSegmentationSatellite2021}, using all 12 timestamps and all 15 bands from Sentinel-1 and Sentinel-2 imagery as inputs for each yearly AGB prediction.
+It achieved an RMSE of 27.49 in the holdout test set.

-The dataset has been tailored for the Prithvi model by incorporating metadata for filtering, such as cloud coverage and corrupt values, while selecting specific Sentinel-2 bands that align with those used during pretraining.
-Additionally, the Radar Vegetation Index (RVI) from SAR data was included as an input, and the dataset was divided into 80\% training and 20\% validation sets for consistent experimental use.
-For testing, 4 time steps were chosen out of 12 based on the quality of the Sentinel-2 data—priority was given first to scenes with complete values with no blank areas, then to scenes with the lowest cloud cover.
-As targets cannot be filtered from the test set based on incomplete data, some Sentinel-2 inputs are low quality for the test set.

-The model architecture selected for training was a Prithvi-UNet hybrid with the pretrained Prithvi encoder and decoder as the bottleneck, shown in Figure \ref{fig:biomassters_model}.
-The channel-specific positional encoder is removed to allow the model to process inputs with a channel dimension of 128.
-No model weights were frozen during training.

-Five experiments were conducted, each with random initialization of encoder-decoder weights.
-For training augmentation, random vertical and horizontal flipping, as well as random cropping from $256 \times 256$ to $224 \times 224$, were applied.
-For validation and testing, center cropping to $224 \times 224$ was applied.

-Training and validation loss on the filtered training subset are compared to the baseline model performance in Figure \ref{fig:biomassters_loss}, which shows performance on both the full filtered training set and randomly sampled 10\% subsets.
-For the full training set, all experiments converge to just above 40 RMSE on the validation set.
-Best performance is at Epoch 22, with 40.35 RMSE.
-For the 10\% subsets, best performance is at Epoch 142, with 43.05 RMSE.
-For reference, the baseline model achieves 28.46 RMSE on an identical validation set.